IVRPowers/blog/content/post/contactcenter/video-call-contact-center.md

 # Delivering real human interactions and unified collaboration in your Digital Space.
 ---

 **Need to meet face-to-face virtually your clients?** Start managing unlimited transactional video calls for your team.
 It isn't always practical to have every single meeting in person.
 Even if there are lots of video meeting apps that are designed more for hangouts with colleagues and chatting with loved ones.
-Today, any **Call / Contact Center should be turned into a Video CC** to improve its inbound/outbound processes and performance.
+Any **Call / Contact Center should be turned into a Video CC** to improve its inbound/outbound processes and performance.
 Today, almost any business can start working remotely while staying face-to-face in touch with all clients and prospects.

 > Discover all renewed Video RTC 5.0 features to get the best Video CC experience.